ElenaWilliams/Projects/Statistics/README.md

 ### 4.3.
 Multicollinearity

-None of the variables in the model suffers from multicollinearity.
+None of the variables in the model suffers from multicollinearity which is a phenomenon in which one predictor variable in a multiple regression model can be linearly predicted from the others with a substantial degree of accuracy.

 ```{r, message=FALSE}
 pander::pander(car::vif(model1),caption = "")